jflatow/vzi/README.md

 If not, you may need to use the `-b` option to tell *vzi* where the browser executable path is.
 For a complete list of options: `vzi -h`.

-If Chrome is already launched without the remote debugging port open, you'll get an error when *vzi* requests a new page (i.e. `/json/new`).
+If Canary is already launched without the remote debugging port open, you *may* get an error when *vzi* requests a new page (i.e. `/json/new`).
 In that case, just quit Chrome and let *vzi* launch it the way it wants, or re-open it yourself with the port open.
 The default port used by *vzi* is `9222`, but you can specify it using the `-p` option.